bovino/kong-template-with-docker/README.md

-Kong plugin template WITH DOCKER / DOCKER COMPOSE (and JavaScript plugin running with kong-js-pdk)
+Kong plugin template WITH DOCKER / DOCKER COMPOSE (and JavaScript plugin running with kong-js-pdk) running on a DBLESS Kong 2.5.0 installation
 ====================

 ## TLDR instructions